IntellureIntellure

 Data Types

 JSON supports six types: strings, numbers, booleans, null, objects, and arrays.
 YAML supports all of these plus dates, timestamps, and multi-line strings with various folding and literal block styles.
-YAML also has anchors ( &) and aliases ( *) for referencing and reusing values within the same document — useful for reducing duplication in large config files.
+YAML also has anchors ( &) and aliases ( *) for referencing and reusing values within the same document, which is useful for reducing duplication in large config files.

 Strictness and Parsing